kubernetes/enhancements/keps/sig-scheduling/5721-semver-operators/README.md

   Enable the feature gate in kube-apiserver first then kube-scheduler.
 This ensures the API server can accept and validate pods with the new operators before the kube-scheduler tries to process them.

 #### Downgrade
-  Disable the feature gate in in kube-scheduler then kube-apiserver.
+  Disable the feature gate in kube-scheduler then kube-apiserver.
 Since we want to stop the kube-scheduler from processing the new operators first, then stop the API server from accepting new pods with those operators.
 This prevents the scheduler from trying to handle features the API server would reject.

 **What happens when the scheduler doesn't recognize SemverGt/SemverLt/SemverEq operators for tolerations:**